RIPE-NCC/rpki-commons/README.md

 ----------

 To release a version of rpki-commons you can push a tag `rpki-commons-<VERSION>`.
-The RIPENCC internal Gitlab pipeline will build and publish the artifacts for `<VERSION>`.
+The Github release action will build and publish the artifacts for `<VERSION>`.
 E.g. a tag `rpki-commons-1.0` updates the POM version to `1.0` and then builds and releases the artifacts.

+After successful deployment update the pom version to point to the next (snapshot) release, e.g. `1.1-SNAPSHOT` after releasing `1.0`.

 ## Changelog